muyangren907/flask_tg/readthedocs/quick-references/client-reference.rst

 ================

-This page contains a summary of all the important methods and properties that you may need when using daxiedewy.
+This page contains a summary of all the important methods and properties that you may need when using daxiedewuyu.
 They are sorted by relevance and are not in alphabetical order.

 You should use this page to learn about which methods are available, and